 Pending ratification of the Kigali Amendment, EPA has used its Clean Air Act authority to set certain rules for the use of HFCs.
 In 2015, EPA issued a rule to phase out the use of HFCs as approved substitutes for ozone-depleting substances.
 In 2016, EPA issued a rule expanding existing leak repair requirements under the refrigerant management program to cover appliances releasing HFCs.
 The Trump administration is now working to reverse those actions.
 This page tracks EPA’s regulation of HFCs and the status of the Kigali Amendment.

 Though the Kigali Amendment took effect on Jan.
 1, 2019 after being ratified by 65 countries, the US has yet to ratify the amendment.
 However, under the Trump administration, EPA published a final rule weakening requirements restricting the release of HFCs, leading to an estimated increase of 2.9 million metric tons of carbon dioxide equivalent (MMTCO2) emissions annually.
 EPA also finalized a rule allowing the use of HFCs as an acceptable substitute for refrigeration, air conditioning, and fire suppression.
 Despite these changes, on Dec.
 22, 2020, in a year-end omnibus bill, Congress agreed to phase down production and consumption of HFCs 85% by 2036.
 President Biden took this commitment one step further and issued an Executive Order on Jan.
 27, 2021 requiring the Secretary of State to seek the Senate’s advice and consent to ratify the Kigali Amendment within 60 days (by March 28, 2021).
+The Secretary reportedly sent the package to the White House on March 26, 2021.
+EPA also issued a proposed rule on May 3, 2021 to phase down the production and use of HFCs by 85% over the next 15 years.

 Under Section 608 of the Clean Air Act, EPA regulates the management of appliances that use ozone-depleting refrigerants.
 Section 608 prohibits knowingly releasing ozone-depleting refrigerants into the air during the maintenance, repair, or disposal of appliances or industrial process refrigeration.
 Under the related regulations, HFCs are considered “substitute refrigerants,” because they were originally developed as a safer substitute to CFCs and other ozone-depleting refrigerants.